 This is foiled with Piella cracks on Gromit bit her.
 Gromit is muzzled with a bread basket and chained to the sink.

 Fortunately he has already set up a Rube Goldberg type machine to send her flying with a sack of flour on a string.

 For a while it looks like the story is over, but we sense it’s not.
 How does the audience know that, after Wallace and Piella have first split up, that the story isn’t finished?
 What exactly is it that we’re sensing?
 If the story had ended there, there would have been insufficient build-up.
 A big struggle is a big struggle sequence.
 Sending Piella flying with one small sack of flour does not match the formidableness of the villain.

 Piella arrives for a forced reunion and has bought a ‘cake’, which viewers know to be some sort of trap — is it poisoned?
 Is there a punching machine inside?
 We soon find out there’s a cartoon bomb — the big round ball with a single lit fuse.

 There is an extensive action scene in which the bomb is caught inside Wallace’s trousers.
 Gromit saves him by filling his trousers with dough.Jokes involving trousers and the exposure of bums are particularly funny to a middle grade audience.
 The bomb blows up but Wallace is saved.
-This is the exaggerated, comical final battle that viewers expect from a comedy which has already opened with masterful action sequences (the cycling downhill and the near death experience falling into the alligator pit).
+This is the exaggerated, comical final big struggle that viewers expect from a comedy which has already opened with masterful action sequences (the cycling downhill and the near death experience falling into the alligator pit).

 Piella is thrown into the alligator pit, the one we saw earlier, which just so happens to exist nearby.
 Her vanity is her downfall.
 She has insisted on riding the advertising blimp despite being too heavy for it.
 The murder conveniently takes place off screen, down the well and out of view, but we know she’s been killed because the alligator burps.